 Pedestrians who are hit by drivers are often killed, but those who are not still often suffer severe injuries, such as broken bones, internal organ damage, traumatic brain injuries, and more.
 Pedestrians who are hit by negligent drivers in California can file a personal injury claim against the driver responsible to recover damages for a number of costs associated with the accident, including:

-Sadly, no amount of compensation can bring back a loved one who has lost their life in a pedestrian accident.
+Sadly, no amount of compensation can bring back a loved one who has lost their lives in a pedestrian accident.
 As the number of pedestrian deaths increase, more and more families will be faced with the option of bringing a wrongful death claim against the driver responsible to secure fair compensation.
 Damages in these cases can be a great help to families dealing with the loss of a loved one by helping them with funeral costs and other expenses.
 A California pedestrian accident attorney can assist victims or families with either type of claim.

 Seeing an increase in accidents is tragic in any case, but when the rising tide of pedestrian fatalities claims the life of someone close to you, it is an unspeakable tragedy.
 No one should ever have to lose a loved one to an unexpected and possibly preventable accident.
 If you have been injured or if someone you love has been killed in a pedestrian accident, the Roseville pedestrian accident lawyers at The Sevey Law Firm are ready to help you take legal action to get the justice you deserve.
 For more information on how we can help, call us now at (916) 788-7100.